Two BECE Candidates Reportedly Lose Their Lives in an Accident in Upper West

 Read also

-Thursday, May 7, 2026, will feature Mathematics (Essay and Objective) and Ghanaian Language (Essay and Objective).
+The next papers will be Mathematics (Essay and Objective) and Ghanaian Language (Essay and Objective) on Thursday, May 7.

-On Friday, May 8, 2026, candidates will sit for French (Essay and Objective) and Computing (Essay and Objective), while the final paper will be written on Monday, May 11, 2026, when candidates take Arabic (Essay and Objective).
+On Friday, May 8, 2026, candidates will write French (Essay and Objective) and Computing (Essay and Objective), while the final paper will be written on Monday, May 11, 2026, when candidates take Arabic (Essay and Objective).

 West African Examinations Council, WAEC, WASSCE, John Kapi, Ghana, Nigeria, exam questions and new schedules, cross-border leakages, apor.